intensive-french-course

 Lyon is the third-largest city in France, the first two being Paris and Marseille.

 The city’s known as the gastronomic capital of the world.
-While you might think the best place to get French cuisine is in Paris: nope, it’s Lyon!
-I spent two months in this city when I was in college.
-I didn’t consider myself a foodie when I arrived, but I definitely considered myself one by the time I left.
+You might think the best place to get French cuisine is in Paris—but, nope, it’s Lyon!
+This city turned me into a foodie during the two months I spent there in college.

-An intensive class can be demanding, but you won’t regret it!
+An intensive course can be demanding, but you won’t regret it!

 Enter your e-mail address to get your free PDF!